Kamlesh Tiwari: Investigation

 Two ISIS suspects previously detained by the Anti-Terrorism Squad (ATS) of Gujarat, had indicated that they wanted to kill Kamlesh Tiwari in 2017.
 The Al-Hind Brigade, a lesser known group, claimed responsibility for the death of Tiwari.
 By 19 October 2019, six accused of being involved in the murder of Tiwari—including Khurshid Ahmed Pathan, Faizan Pathan, and Maulana Mohsin Sheikh—were detained by the Surat Police, Gujarat ATS, and Uttar Pradesh police.
 The police used CCTV footage from the sweet shop in Surat.

 According to the police, the pistol used in the murder was bought in Surat and the murder was planned in Dubai.
 They also confirmed that Tiwari's comment on Muhammad was the motive for his murder.

 Court proceedings

-On 9 April 2024, the Allahabad High Court denied bail to the accused in the case, this decision was overturned by the on 25 July 2024 when the main accused, Syed Asim Ali, was granted bail by the Supreme Court from the two judge bench of A. S. Oka and Augustine George Masih.
+On 9 April 2024, the Allahabad High Court denied bail to the accused in the case.
+This decision was overturned on 25 July 2024 when the main accused was granted bail by the Supreme Court from the two judge bench of A. S. Oka and Augustine George Masih.